NHawk-Ke/DjangoPermissionControl/README.md

 3. Inside your `views.py` add the line `from permission_control import PermissionControlMixin`
 4. For each function-based view that you want to have permission add `@PermissionControlMixin.check_permission()` on top as decorator
-5. For each class-based view just inherited `PermissionControlMixin` Make sure you have `login_required` before the permission decorator takes place Once you finished all the steps described above you are good to go.
+5. For each class-based view just inherited `PermissionControlMixin`

+Make sure you have `login_required` before the permission decorator takes place.
+Once you finished all the steps described above you are good to go.

 ### PermList.json
 ```